 Consumers are nearly always connected.

-- 64% of the U.S. population has a smartphone subscription
+- 81% of the U.S. population has a smartphone

 Consumers use their connected devices to shop.
 A lot.

-- By 2018 online retail transactions in the U.S. will add up to nearly a half billion dollars
+- By 2024, online retail sales in the U.S. are projected to reach nearly 600 billion USD

 Digital content drives the purchase decision.